-Why can’t I find an NOI from a nominated principal investigator from my institution?
+Why can’t I find an NOI from an NPI from my institution?

-The list of NOIs that a research administrator can view is based on the affiliation that nominated principal investigators have selected in their eligibility profile.
-Before contacting the Helpdesk, please confirm with the nominated principal investigator that your institution is selected as their primary affiliation in their eligibility profile.
+The list of NOIs that a research administrator can view is based on the affiliation the NPI selected in their eligibility profile.
+Before contacting the Helpdesk, please confirm with the NPI that they selected your institution as their primary affiliation in the Participant Eligibility section.

-How do I return an application to the nominated principal investigator?
+How do I return an application to the NPI?

 If the status of the application is:

-- in progress, there is no need to return it as the nominated principal investigator has not yet submitted it;
+- in progress, there is no need to return it, as the NPI has not yet submitted it to the research administrator;

-- received by administrator, the RGO can return the application by clicking on the “Return to applicant” link; or
+- received by administrator, you can return the application by clicking “Return to applicant”;

-- received by agency, it can no longer be returned, as the RGO has already forwarded it to the agency.
+- received by agency, it can no longer be returned to the applicant, as it has already been submitted to the agencies.

 In the Convergence Portal, the Terms and Conditions for Research Administrators states that, “prior to submission of the application, the institution has obtained written approval from any other institutions involved in the application process.”
 What do we need to do?

 The same terms and conditions are used in the Research Portal.
 There is no formal mechanism for notifying institutions if any of their employees are co-PIs or co-applicants in an application.
-A nominated principal investigator’s RGO is responsible for informing the institutions.
+An NPI’s research administrator is responsible for informing the institutions.
 Each institution can develop its own process to address this clause.
 No copies of the written approval will be requested from the agencies for submission.

 Is the grant an institutional grant or an individual grant?

-Transformation grants are awarded to a nominated principal investigator at an eligible institution.
-The grants are administered by the institution, but under the direction of the nominated principal investigator and co-PIs, if applicable.
+Transformation grants are awarded to an NPI at an eligible institution.
+The grants are administered by the institution, but under the direction of the NPI and co-PIs, if applicable.

 Do you allow patients to be paid?